chimenkamp/Explaining-Data-Quality-Issues-in-IoT-Enhanced-Process-Mining/docs/manual_calculation_example.md

 fitness = (4 - 0.3) / (4 + 0) = 3.7 / 4 = 0.925
 ```

-**Wait, but we have quality issues, let's recalculate more realistically:**

-Actually, with the missing weld peak data, the event abstraction might have:
-- Detected weld with partial confidence
-- Or weld duration might be wrong

-Let me recalculate with the quality impact:

 ```
 Adjusted Token Replay (considering quality):
 - Position event: Full match (score: 1.0)